gonngit/spring-board/README.md

 # QnA board by Spring Boot
+java 17 / springboot 3.2.5

 # functions
+1. question list
-1. ask questions
+2. ask questions
+3. view a question
-2. comment to question
+4. comment to question
-3. sign up & sign in
+5. sign up & sign in
-4. "like" a question or a comment
+6. "like" a question or a comment
-5. search questions
+7. search questions